tensorflow/tfjs-website/source/tutorials/model-save-load.md

 such as HTTP methods, headers and credentials for authentication.
 You can gain fine-grained control over these aspects of the requests from `save` by replacing the URL string argument with the calls to `tf.io.browserHTTPRequest`.
-The `tf.io.browserHTTPRequest` method is a more verbose API, but it affords greater flexiblity in controlling greater HTTP requests originated by `save`.
+It is a more verbose API, but it affords greater flexiblity in controlling HTTP requests originated by `save`.
 For example:

 ```js
 await model.save(tf.io.browserHTTPRequest(